 Firstly, to serve any market participants who value the core benefits of DeFi (self-custody, transparency, participation), but want to remain compliance confident and keep their digital assets future-proof

-Secondly, on the basis of Swarm's licensed protocol layer entirely new financial products can be launched and offered, extending DeFi pretty much to any financial asset and to integrate with financial institutions.
+Secondly, on the basis of Swarm's regulatory compliant protocol layer, entirely new financial products can be launched and offered, extending DeFi pretty much to any financial asset and to integrate with financial institutions.

 To use Swarm you will need to have at least one of the supported assets in your connected wallet.
-A good place to start is with Ethereum (ETH) or Dai Stablecoin (DAI).
-Here are some options for obtaining these assets:
+A good place to start is with USDC, Ethereum (ETH) or Dai Stablecoin (DAI).

 If you receive a general error message that your swap is expected to fail, it may be due to: